latiffetahaj/technical-questions-python/README.md

 # LeetCode Solutions

-This repository contains solutions to LeetCode problems, implemented in Python.
+This repository contains solutions to LeetCode problems, implemented in Python. <br>
-Each solution has unit tests to validate its functionality.
+Each solution has unit tests to validate its functionality. <br>
-Problems are selected from the [Roadmap by NeetCode](https://neetcode.io/roadmap) Currently, I have solved 98 questions.
+Problems are selected from the [roadmap by NeetCode](https://neetcode.io/roadmap) <br>
+Currently, I have solved 98 questions.

 ## Table of Contents